As a life insurance agent, one question I often get asked is…“Can I purchase a life insurance policy on my ex-husband?”

 FIND OUT IN 2 MINUTES IF WE CAN HELP YOU COVER YOUR EX-HUSBAND

-It’s really important to understand your options and honestly, it can be easier working with an agent when trying to complete this process.
+It’s really important to understand your options and honestly, it can be easier working with an agent when trying to decipher your life insurance needs.

 Your agent can be like your “Insurance Counselor” and help you guys through this process together.

-This is especially true for people who didn’t have a messy divorce.
+This is especially true for people who didn’t have a messy divorce agreement.